lookmumnohandlebars/dotnet-cli-wordle/README.md

 # dotnet-cli-wordle

 👋 This is a beginner project for creating a meaningful first CLI.
-The CLI is
+The CLI here is for the popular NYT game Wordle - a 5-letter word guessing game.

 ## Specs